 And when dozens of small towns across rural Missouri were threatened with post office closures, Claire waged a successful battle to protect those post offices - which Claire called "the lifeblood of rural Missouri."

-Following Claire's resounding reelection in 2012, her oversight panel was expanded into a permanent subcommittee charged with protecting taxpayer dollars and investigating waste, fraud, and abuse at every federal agency.
-A recognized tech leader - with a penchant for communicating directly with constituents via Twitter - Claire was also named Chairman of the Commerce Subcommittee on Consumer Protection.
-In her second term, Claire launched investigations into areas including fraudulent robocalls, financial management at the U.S. Energy Department, inaccuracies on credit reports, security clearance background checks, pervasive fraud and waste in an Army National Guard recruiting program, and the Pentagon's troubled POW/MIA-recovery program.
+Following Claire's resounding reelection in 2012, her oversight panel was expanded and tasked with protecting taxpayer dollars and investigating waste, fraud, and abuse at every federal agency.
+A recognized tech leader - with a penchant for communicating directly with constituents via Twitter - Claire also served as Chairman of the Commerce Subcommittee on Consumer Protection.
+In her second term, Claire launched investigations into areas including fraudulent robocalls, financial management at the U.S. Energy Department, inaccuracies on credit reports, security clearance background checks, pervasive fraud and waste in an Army National Guard recruiting program, and sexual violence on college and university campuses.

 And as a senior member of the Armed Services Committee, Claire drew upon her years as a courtroom prosecutor in leading the successful effort to reform how the military justice system handles sexual assaults in our Armed Forces - successfully enacting sweeping changes to protect and empower survivors and hold perpetrators and commanders accountable.

 As Missouri's Senator, Claire has earned a reputation as a plain-spoken, independent voice for Missouri's families and businesses - willing to buck her own party to do what's right, and fighting to expand opportunities for Missouri's kids and grandkids.